TransferInIowa Homepage

 Iowans can be proud of the long-standing voluntary articulation efforts among the state's institutions of higher education.
 Since the creation of Iowa community colleges in the 1960s, there have been ongoing and extensive discussions about transfer opportunities to the state universities.

 Iowa has long been a national leader in articulation and transfer credit policy development.
 This has occurred through cooperative effort, between faculty and staff in Iowa's Regent universities and community colleges.
-The Liaison Advisory Committee on Transfer Students (LACTS), formed in 1972, has been instrumental in fostering good relationships and forging the seven statewide agreements that serve as a foundation for the transfer of credit.
+The Liaison Advisory Committee on Transfer Students (LACTS), formed in 1972, has been instrumental in fostering good relationships and forging the eight statewide agreements that serve as a foundation for the transfer of credit.

 Helpful Resources

-LACTS has produced two publications - the first to explain the seven statewide agreements, including the Associate of arts and the Associate of Science degrees (Public Connection - part I (pdf)) and the second to document the individual Regent university agreements by community college (Public Connection - part II (pdf)).
-These publications serve as excellent resources for transfer students as well as university and community college counselors and advisers and anyone wanting to learn more about articulation.
+Public Connection - part I serves as an excellent resource for transfer students as well as university and community college counselors and advisers and anyone wanting to learn more about articulation.